 The goals for the Basics are to help ensure that:

-- 80 percent of children show up to school ready to learn.
+80 percent of children show up to school ready to learn.

-- Every parent has access to information about how to help their child thrive.
+Every parent has access to information about how to help their child thrive.

 The Five Basics are:

-- Maximize Love, Manage Stress – Babies thrive when the world feels loving, safe and predictable.
+Maximize Love, Manage Stress – Babies thrive when the world feels loving, safe and predictable.
 Affectionate and responsive caregiving develops a sense of security and self-control.

-- Count, Group, and Compare – Children are born wired to learn numbers, patterns, sizes, shapes and comparisons.
+Count, Group, and Compare – Children are wired to learn numbers, patterns, sizes, shapes and comparisons.
 What they learn about math in the first few years makes a difference when they get to school.

 You may be part of a faith-based community, a child-care provider, a human resources executive or a company CEO.
 Or perhaps you are the neighbor next door or a relative or friend.
-Either way, you can help prepare the children in our community for kindergarten.
+It doesn’t matter who you are!

 To learn more about Chattanooga Basics, the Early Childhood Coalition partners and what you can do to help, visit chattanoogabasics.org.